simono41/go-location-logger/README.md

 ### Running with Docker Compose

-1. Create a Docker network:
+1. Use Docker Compose to start the services:

     ```bash
-    docker network create app-network
-    ```

-2. Use Docker Compose to start the services:

-    ```bash
     docker-compose up -d
     ```

-3. Access your Go application at `http://localhost:8080`.
+2. Access your Go application at `http://localhost:8080`.
 Make HTTP POST requests as described in the README.md.

+3. Import the Grafana Dashboard from `dashboard.json`.
+Use the Grafana UI to import the dashboard and visualize your data.

 4. To stop the services, run: